-90.216 Constitutional and Administrative Law S1 S2 Hpw4 C3
+90.216 Constitutional and Administrative Law

-Principles of federal and State constitutional law and principles and procedures for review of administrative action.
+Brief outline of the principles of federal and State constitutional law; principles and procedures for review of administrative action.

-Topics in constitutional law: relations between different governments (British and Australian.
-Commonwealth and State), between different areas of government (legislative, executive, administrative and judicial), and between the powers of governments and the rights of citizens.
+Topics in constitutional law: relations between different governments (British and Australian, Commonwealth and State); between different areas of government (legislative, executive, administrative and judicial); and between the powers of governments and the rights of citizens.

-Topics in administrative law delegated legislation; administrative decision-making; methods of review of administrative decision-making (the Ombudsman, judicial review on grounds of breach of natural justice, going beyond power, and errors of law), the new administrative law introduced by the Australian government, propositis for reform
+Topics in administrative law: delegated legislation: administrative decision-making; methods of review of administrative decision-making (the Ombudsman, judicial review on grounds of breach of natural justice, going beyond power, and errors of law); the new administrative law introduced by the Australian government; proposals for reform.